Is Study Abroad Affordable?

 Live like a local

-Observe how people in your host country or city live, where they eat, where they shop, etc. If you live like a local rather than as a tourist, you are likely to save money.
+Observe how people in your host country and city live, where they eat, where they shop, etc. If you live like a local rather than as a tourist, you are likely to save money.

 Use student discounts